neurodatascience/tractoflow_UKBB/README.md

             │   ├── ....
             ....
 ```
+There are data produced by the pipeline that is used within the pipeline but is not neccessarily required for tractometry.
+At the minimum the above can be used to determine the minimum set of files and paths that need to be retained.

 ### Initial Sanity Check
 A very simple check was run on a set of 4 subjects.
 I ran the same 4 subjects twice and then rsynced the files from their work directories into the beluga filesystem.
 In the root of each set of output files I ran this simple find: